 Filings by a person proceeding without an attorney are treated separately.
 It is not yet possible to rely on an assumption that pro se litigants are generally able to seize the advantages of electronic filing.
 Encounters with the court's system may prove overwhelming to some.
 Attempts to work within the system may generate substantial burdens on a pro se party, on other parties, and on the court.
 Rather than mandate electronic filing, filing by pro se litigants is left for governing by local rules or court order.
 Efficiently handled electronic filing works to the advantage of all parties and the court.
-Many courts now allow electronic filing by pro se litigants with the greater availability of the systems required for electronic filing and the increasing familiarity of most people with electronic communication.
+Many courts now allow electronic filing by pro se litigants with the court's permission.
+Such approaches may expand with growing experience in the courts, along with the greater availability of the systems required for electronic filing and the increasing familiarity of most people with electronic communication.
 Room is also left for a court to require electronic filing by a pro se litigant by court order or by local rule.
 Care should be taken to ensure that an order to file electronically does not impede access to the court, and reasonable exceptions must be included in a local rule that requires electronic filing by a pro se litigant.
 In the beginning, this authority is likely to be exercised only to support special programs, such as one requiring e-filing in collateral proceedings by state prisoners.